tess-barnes-mt/manual-of-me/readme.md

 I'm happy with face to face but I will be listening and taking your gift away rather than discussing it on the hoof.

 ## Tea or Coffee?
+Coffee in the mornings.
+Fresh ground is best.

 Tea in the afternoons.
 Taking time for a cuppa is a good way to reset part way through the day.

 ## Current reading list